 Geneviève, Cameron and Zach.

 If you enjoyed reading this birth story, you might also like this two posts.

-After being in the hospital for an hour or so my contractions were becoming more intense and I couldn’t get comfortable.
-I was sitting on the edge of the bed using my arms to push down on the bed with each contraction, that was not working….then I remembered not to fight the contractions, and relaxing every muscle.
+After being in the hospital for an hour or so my contractions were becoming more intense.
+I was pushing down on the bed with each contraction, that was not working….then I remembered not to fight the contractions, and relaxing every muscle.
 With the next one I relaxed my arms and let the wave of the contraction come and go and I had an “Ah Ha”moment!
 I was like “OH!!
 That’s all I have to do, just relax and breathe and the pain goes away!!
 How easy!!”
 Keep Reading

 Primitive or primal people the world over have seen birth as a celebration of life, a sacred expression of the divine power in nature.
 This is in sharp contrast to the early Catholic Church teaching that birth was a curse and a source of sorrow and suffering.
 If you believe as I do, that our thoughts and beliefs collectively shape our world, then it’s easy to understand why birth is so feared today.
 Keep Reading

 You might enjoy reading more birth stories from some of my birthbliss moms so that you can an idea of what a gentle and calm birth can be like. https://birthbliss.ca/category/birth-stories/

 Growing a baby can be exciting, tiring and overwhelming all at the same time. – – – >> If you’re ready to stop worrying and start building the relaxed conscious mindset that will set you up for a positive birth experience, simply click here, and get the guide today.